 Over the years, the wakeboard has given us "children" in the family so incredibly much, long summers of roadtriping around Sweden for various competitions, lovely new friends through competitions and camps, the opportunity to see all corners of the world when we got to represent Sweden as members of the National Team at the European Championships and World Championships - and not least countless hours in the boat in all kind of weather, for our patient father Stefan and mother Maria.

 THE DREAM THAT CAME TRUE

 The dream of a cable park in Sweden grew in the second half of the 2000s when every year we packed rental cars full of equipment and 30 people drove 10 hours down to our friends at the beautiful Cable Park "Norsjö", 3 hours southwest of Oslo to run "start-up camps" for the national team in boat wakeboarding.
 Imagine if you could have a cable park at a shorter distance, so you could go there more often and more spontaneously!

-With the help of our fantastic staff and lovely visitors, we hope that TCP will be a "beach club-like oasis" and sports facility near Stockholm where you can come- both as beginners and advanced skiers.
-Our goal is to create a great atmosphere where you can share tips and tricks and get the same back and meet new friends with the same interest as yourself, but also come out and just hang out, play volleyball, sunbathe or read a book and have a glass of wine on the patio if you do not want, or can, ride.
+With the help of our fantastic staff and lovely visitors, we hope that TCP will be a "beach club-like oasis" and sports facility near Stockholm where you can come - both as a beginner and advanced skier.
+Our goal is to create a great atmosphere where you can share tips and tricks and get the same back and meet new friends with the same interest as you but also come out and just hang out, play volleyball, sunbathe or read a book and have a glass of wine on the patio if you don't want, or can't, ride.